bsellentin/minded/README.md

 ## Installation

+For systemwide installation click __release__ and download the latest version as deb-package.
+In the download-folder execute as *root*:

+    $dpkg -i minded-*X.Y.Z*_amd64.deb

+Advantage: you get mime-support - clicking on a brick-file in the filemanager opens MindEd.
+If something goes wrong, open a terminal and start by typing

+    $minded --debug

+For local installation clone the repository:

     $ git clone --recursive https://github.com/bsellentin/minded.git
     $ cd minded

-As *root* copy the nxc- and evc.language-specs to gtksourceview-3.0/language-specs-folder.
+As *root* copy the nxc- and evc.language-specs to gtksourceview-3.0/language-specs-folder and the minded-style-file to the gtksourceview-3.0/styles-folder.

     minded$ cp *.lang /usr/share/gtksourceview-3.0/language-specs/
     minded$ cp minded.xml /usr/share/gtksourceview-3.0/styles/